axiherbrew-cloud/LOLCOMIKSarchive/README.md

 # LOLCOMIKSarchive
-Back in grade 3 I used to make a comic called "LOLCOMIKS" but I couldn't really make a website, so I'm searching lost photos of it and revamping it to make young me happy!
+Welcome to the random comics I made for my free will!
+LOLCOMIKS is basically just a old project of mine so I'm bringing it back!
+QnA Coming never!